mandelbitdev/openvpn/doc/man-sections/vpn-network-options.rst

   ``metric``
         default taken from ``--route-metric`` if set, otherwise :code:`0`.

+  ``table-id`` (Supported on Linux only, on other platforms this is a no-op).
+        Since this option must be an entirely local choice, it isn't pushable. default taken from ``--route-table`` if set, otherwise :code:`0`.

   The default can be specified by leaving an option blank or setting it to :code:`default`.